Skip to content

 Partner-level SMTP settings apply to all organizations under a partner and override controller-level settings.

-1. Log in to the Ops Console as a partner admin and navigate to SMTP.
+1. Log in to the Ops Console as a partner admin and select SMTP from the left navigation menu.

 2. Enter the following details: